-There is a whole lot of confusion regarding the difference between porcelain and ceramic tile and where each type cab be suitably installed.
-So let’s clear up the issue using definitions and certifications used in the porcelain vs ceramic tile debate.
+There is a whole lot of confusion regarding the difference between porcelain and ceramic tile and where each type can be suitably installed.
+So let’s clear up the issue using definitions and authority certifications used in the porcelain vs ceramic tile debate.

 Before we look at some of the differences between ceramic and porcelain tile it’s probably a good idea to compare some of their similarities too.
 The term “ceramic” is a translation of the ancient Greek “keramos” which means “fired clay.”
 Both ceramic and porcelain tile are produced from clay, often blended with minerals like bentonite, quartz and feldspar for strength.
 Water is added to create material that can be formed into tile.

 The clay used for tile is called kaolin or kaolin clay because it is rich in the mineral kaolinite.
 Pure kaolinite is very white and very rare.
 Most often, the kaolin contains iron oxide, quartz, silica, alumina, mica or other minerals that tint the clay.

 Looking at the evolution of the definition of porcelain will be helpful in understanding what it means today when you shop for porcelain tile.